tramynn/skinrou/README.md

 # SKINROU
-## An app that allows you to create your own skincare routines, view others routines, and track the progress of your routines.
+## An app that allows you to create your own skincare routines, view other routines, and track the progress of your routines.